Jackson County man $300K wealthier after winning lottery game

 JACKSON, Mich.
-(WLNS) — A man’s arrival at a store just before close lead to him winning $300,000 through a lottery game.
+(WLNS) — A man’s arrival at a store just before close led to him winning $300,000 through a lottery game.

 The anonymous 44-year-old bought his winning Michigan Lottery Emerald Green Wild Time instant game ticket at a BP gas station in Osseo.